 The upshot is that you should torrent with care on VyprVPN or look for another service that turns more of a blind eye to this activity.
 This is especially important if you don’t know is torrenting illegal in your location.

 When it comes to Netflix, VyprVPN’s U.S. servers had no trouble delivering.
 The performance was fast and totally unblocked.
 The same cannot be said for servers that were tested in Europe, Canada, and the Netherlands.
-All of those were blocked, so if viewing Netflix is your chief concern, you’re better off with a different VPN.
+All of those were blocked, so if watching Netflix in Canada is your chief concern, you’re better off with a different VPN.